Snowy days got you down? Try one of these fun stops for the littles ones that make learning fun for all.

 Artist Chris McConnell made this sculpture from scrap wood using only his arm as a measuring tool.
 Today, it stands outside the End of the Commons General Store.

-A century ago, Joseph G. Butler Jr. opened a Youngstown museum dedicated to American artists that featured just 34 works.
+A century ago, Joseph G. Butler Jr. opened a Youngstown museum dedicated to American artists.
 As the institution celebrates its centennial, its collection now numbers in the thousands.

 Three couples share the story behind how they found the perfect wedding venue and put their own stamp on the celebration.